fponticelli/mailer/README.md

 ## mailHTML.js

 This is where mailHTML comes in.
-It will ask you for which email you want to send and to what address.
+It will take the destination addresses you provided and send the requested email to them.
 The email has to be stored in `./build` and in `.html` format.

 ## parseMail.js